BumbleSoftware/Fastload/README.md

 Fastload, is a simple mod that reduces world loading time.
 This serves as an alternative to ksyxis, which uses an unsafe method of cutting down time.

-Ideas were inspired off of:
+Credits for mods that are integrated:
-- Ksyxis by VidTY
+- Ksyxis by VidTY (Technically Compatible)
-- Forcecloseloadingscreen by kennytv
+- Forcecloseloadingscreen by kennytv (Incompatible)
 - ...Respect to them for the ideas!

 How is it done?